 - Work with the Assessment Resource Center to facilitate and advocate the use of high quality disabilformative teaching evaluations.

 - Work with the Disability Center to insure inclusiveness and accessibility in teaching design.

-- Collaborate with the Office of Graduate Studies to design and implement programming to support graduate student instructors and to prepare future postsecondary teachers.
+- Collaborate with Graduate School to design and implement programming to support graduate student instructors and to prepare future postsecondary teachers.